The Psychology of

 2) Create Content for Interconnected Segments

-Always consider the interconnectivity of these audiences.
+Content creators should always consider the interconnectivity of audiences.
 For example, you can categorize content into two types:

 - Horizontal.
 Topics that spread across domains